-In this post, I will explain the exercise known as “Starfish”.
+In this post, I will explain the method known as “Starfish Exercise”.
 This exercise can be found in the book Getting Value out of Agile Retrospectives, a book written by me and Ben Linders with a foreword by Esther Derby.
 The book can be downloaded for free at LeanPub.com or InfoQ.com; please download it and share it with your colleagues.

 What you can expect to get out of this technique:

 The Starfish exercise is based on an evolution of the typical three questions that are used for retrospectives:

 - What went well?

 - What will be improved?

 Instead of the typical three questions, the starfish exercise contains a circle with five words: